qdm12/ddns-updater/docs/contributing.md

 And finally install [golangci-lint](https://github.com/golangci/golangci-lint#install).

 You might want to use an editor such as [Visual Studio Code](https://code.visualstudio.com/download) with the [Go extension](https://code.visualstudio.com/docs/languages/go).
-Working settings are already in [.vscode/settings.json](../.vscode/settings.json).

 ## Build and Run